 What Team AI Adoption Means for Remote and Hybrid Teams

-Stanford economist Nick Bloom reported in May 2026 that 27% of US full-time workdays are now remote, and 52% of remote-capable workers are hybrid.
-Meanwhile, RTO mandates are accelerating: Fortune 500 5-day-in-office mandates jumped from 11% to 54% year-over-year, per the Days at the Office tracker.
+Stanford economist Nick Bloom reported in 2026 that remote work has settled at about 28% of all U.S. workdays.
+Meanwhile, RTO mandates are accelerating, with many CEOs pushing for full-time office attendance, per the Days at the Office tracker.
 Companies are pulling in two directions at once, which means coordination matters more than ever and is harder than ever.

 Distributed teams without a strong async work culture lose AI collaboration moments by default.
 A solo prompt fired into a Slack DM at 11 PM Pacific never reaches the team in Berlin.
 Team AI adoption requires durable artifacts — canvases, docs, decisions, transcripts — that survive across time zones and don't depend on synchronous handoffs.